Kamppix/EnvironmentalConverter/README.md

 # TerrariaToEnvironmental

-A python script that converts Terraria music packs into Minecraft resource packs.
+A python script that converts Terraria music packs into Minecraft resource packs compatible with the [Environmental Music](https://github.com/Kamppix/EnvironmentalMusic) mod.